tsljgj/anlp-fall2025-hw2/README.md

 See [Vu et al., 2023](https://arxiv.org/abs/2310.03214) for ideas about questions to prompt LLMs.
 For questions with multiple valid answers, you can include multiple reference answers per line in `reference_answers.json` (separated by a semicolon `;`).
 As long as your system generates one of the valid answers, it will be considered correct.

-This test set will constitute `data/test/questions.txt` and `data/test/reference_answers.json` in your submission.
+This test set you have constructed will constitute `data/test/questions.txt` and `data/test/reference_answers.json` in your submission.
 The evaluation for your answers will not be case sensitive, in line with the SQuAD paper.

 ### Training data